Infinite-Nomic/Infinite-Nomic/The-Constitution.rst

 A player has to complete all mandated actions before the end of the next day (always 17:00 CET) unless stated otherwise.

 If a player doesn’t fulfill an obligation compelled by the rules within the time granted for it, they are considered Inactive.
-Inactive players will be given the "Inactive" role, their proposal turns will be skipped and they do not have access to the #rule-voting channel.
+Inactive players will be given the "Inactive" role, they will be removed from the turn order in #turns (thus their proposal turns will be skipped) and they do not have access to the #rule-voting channel.
 Players who comply with this rule are considered Active.

-If a player tagged as "Inactive" sends a message in any channel of this discord server, they are considered active again, and are added in last place in #turns.
+A player tagged as "Inactive" can make a request to become active again in the #nomic-discussion channel.
+Upon doing so, they are considered active again and are added in last place in #turns.

 - **6 § On Points**